 - Eat a variety of meats, fish and protein alternatives such as tofu.
 Choose low-fat options wherever possible.

 - Drink low-fat milk and eat dairy foods such as yogurt, which contain calcium for healthy bones and teeth.

 - Limit your intake of fats, sugars and salt.
 Don't cut out fats completely, but do keep them to a minimum.
 Use herbs instead of salt for flavor and cut down on sugar wherever you can.

 - Eat fewer foods that are high in saturated fat.
 These have been linked to increased cholesterol levels, which can magnify your risk for heart disease and cause weight gain.

 - Cut down on excessive salt as it can cause your blood pressure to rise.

 Please consult your healthcare professional before making any changes to your diet.

+While good diabetes nutrition is essential, so is exercise.
 The more weight you carry, the more insulin you may need.
 In addition to eating right, staying fit through regular exercise is a great way to manage diabetes.2,3

 Exercise has the following benefits for people with diabetes.
 With regular exercise, you can:

 - Tone your muscles to make them more sensitive to insulin.